 For example, if the employer brand promotes a flexible work environment but employees consistently find themselves overworked and lacking autonomy, the result is frustration.
 Employees who feel misled by their employer are less motivated to perform at their best and often disengage from their roles.

-Dissatisfaction stemming from unmet expectations can also spread across teams, negatively impacting morale and productivity.
+Dissatisfaction from unmet expectations can also spread across teams, negatively impacting morale and productivity.
 This cycle of dissatisfaction creates a toxic environment where even new hires, full of optimism, quickly become disillusioned.
 Ultimately, this can lead to disengagement, decreased performance, and higher turnover.

 Employees who feel betrayed by false promises are more likely to leave, particularly in a job market where skilled workers have multiple opportunities.
 High turnover is a costly consequence of a misaligned employer brand.